 Personal Information That We Collect

-– to complete our online contact form in order to register to our services, we ask that you provide us with personal information, such as your full name, phone number, email address and the company you represent.
+Contact Information – To complete our online contact form in order to register to our services, we ask that you provide us with personal information, such as your full name, phone number, email address and the company you represent.
 Thereafter we process your request and may ask you to provide additional information with respect to your IT environment.
 We will explicitly indicate the mandatory fields for completion.
 You must provide complete, accurate and correct details.

 We may also collect your personal contact information at conferences and webinars we attend or host.
 If the conference or webinar is not hosted by us, we will only collect your information if you indicate that you allow us to receive your contact information from the conference/webinar organizers (such as when you actively scan your conference card, if you choose to, when you visit our booth in the conference).

-Customer Contact Information – we will collect contact information of the contact people at our customers’ or potential customers’ organizations.
+Customer Contact Information – We will collect contact information of the contact people at our customers’ or potential customers’ organizations.
 This information includes your name, email, phone number, and position.
 We may receive this information directly from you or from your employer.

 CV Information – You may apply for career opportunities at Rookout through the Website.
 To do so, we will ask you to provide information such as your name, email address, phone number, and a copy of your résumé (curriculum vitae – CV).
 The CV you submit will typically include your personal information.

 You are not legally required to provide us any of the above information.
 It is optional and voluntary.
 However, if you do not provide the required information or provide false, incorrect, or outdated information, we may not be able to process your request or inquiry or consider your candidacy for an open position.